timjones1/timjones1/README.md

   - Unsupervised Text Style Transfer to Rephrase Toxic Comments.
   - Microsoft Azure Machine Learning Engineer Nanodegree.
+  - PySpark skills track on DataCamp as part of a skills improvement sprint with colleagues.

 🤔 I’m currently thinking about: